b-daarr/SHIELD/README.md

-SHIELD: Fix Filtering of Foreign Countries
+SHIELD: Fix Filtering of Foreign Countries from Iran

 ---